sathwikreddy17/History-Reels/OPTIMIZATION_SUMMARY.md

 ---

-**The Myth Factory is now a polished, professional tool ready for creating amazing mythology content! 🎬✨**
+**The History Reels is now a polished, professional tool ready for creating amazing historical content! 🎬✨**

 *All optimizations completed on November 1, 2025*